 The sciatic nerve is the longest nerve in your body.
 It runs from your lower back and down into both legs.
 It also connects your spinal cord with your feet and leg muscles.
 When in pain, the sciatic nerve condition is called sciatica.

-It is typically caused by pressure on the sciatic nerve, usually coming from a herniated disc, disc degeneration, spinal stenosis (narrowing) or a bone spur in the spine.
-This causes pain that starts in the lower (lumbar) spine, then radiates down the nerve, causing pain in the back of a leg.
+Sciatica is typically caused by pressure on the sciatic nerve.
+It usually comes from a herniated disc, disc degeneration, spinal stenosis (narrowing) or a bone spur in the spine.
+This causes pain that starts in the lower (lumbar) spine.
+It then radiates down the nerve, causing pain that travels down the back of your leg.
+This is sometimes accompanied by tingling in your feet.
 Sciatica typically only affects one side of the body.

-This condition can happen suddenly after an injury, or it can take months to slowly develop.
+This condition can happen suddenly after an injury It can also take months to slowly develop.
 It can be short-lived (acute) or long-term (chronic).
-Regardless, it is typically easy to identify, and can sometimes be treated at home.
+Regardless, it is typically easy to identify and can sometimes be treated at home.

 Sciatica pain radiates from your lower back into the back or side of your legs.
 It typically affects one side of the body, but can affect both.
-It can range from mild pain to sharp, severe pain.
-The condition might also cause feelings of numbness, tingling or weakness in your leg or foot.
+The pain can range from mild to a sharp, severe pain.
+You may also notice that the pain is worse when you’re sitting.
+You may experience tingling and numbness in the hands and feet, and it may be difficult to stand up or move your leg or foot.